benisai/Openwrt-Monitoring/README.md

   * Collectd - to monitor ping and export iptmon data
   * vnstat2 - to monitor monthly WAN Bandwidth usage (12am-Script.sh will check if its the 1st of the month and drop the vnstatdb)
   * iptmon - to monitor per device usage
+  * Netifyd - Netify Agent is a deep-packet inspection server which detects network\\ protocols and applications.

 </br>